 This course, designed for the non-science major, details the way women's physiology is unique.
 It includes the obvious ways women and men differ (e.g. the reproductive cycle and pregnancy) as well as less obvious ways a woman's physiology is distinctive (e.g. heart disease and responses to stress).
 The lens through which all assignments are viewed will be the gender of experimental subjects used in the basic research upon which course information is based.
-This class meets the NS LO1, WV, and CTS Sophia Program Liberal Learning designations.
 Offered fall semester; 3 hours of lecture per week; no prerequisites.

-109 Marine Biology (3)
+109 Introduction to Marine Biology (3-4)

 This course is an introduction to marine biology.
 Topics include marine ecosystems, the diversity of marine organisms, interactions between marine organisms and their environment, and humans' involvement with the marine environment.
 In this course students will investigate fundamental marine biological principles, learn to apply the scientific method to investigate marine biological questions, and critically analyze marine biological issues facing humans in today's world.
+Students may enroll in the 3-credit online summer course (without lab) or in the 4-credit fall semester course (with lab).